 Enable backup for an Azure VM

-- The default protection policy runs a backup job each day, and retains recovery points for 30 days.
-You can use these default policy values to quickly protect your VM.
+- The default protection policy runs a backup once a day for the VM, and retains the created recovery points for 30 days.
+You can use this default policy to quickly protect your VM.

-$policy = Get-AzureRmRecoveryServicesBackupProtectionPolicy -Name "DefaultPolicy"
+$policy = Get-AzRecoveryServicesBackupProtectionPolicy -Name "DefaultPolicy"

-Enable-AzureRmRecoveryServicesBackupProtection ` -ResourceGroupName "myResourceGroup" ` -Name "myVM" ` -Policy $policy
+Enable-AzRecoveryServicesBackupProtection ` -ResourceGroupName "myResourceGroup" ` -Name "myVM" ` -Policy $policy